Jvpjava/powershell-environment-monitoring/README.md

 - MailKit / MimeKit
 - SMTP (Gmail)
 - CSV-based configuration
-- Secure credential storage (Clixml)
+- Secure credential storage (Clixml) - Will not upload this file

 ---